EmikoHigashi/games2025_12_26/README.md

-# Simple Arrow-Key Movement Program for Kids
+# 📠Simple Arrow-Key Movement Program for Kids🚗

 This repository contains a very simple Python program designed for children who are learning programming.
 For example, using the arrow keys on the keyboard, the player can move a block around the screen.